The Chinese Restaurant

-"The Chinese Restaurant" is the 11th episode of the sitcom Seinfelds second season on NBC, and is the show's 16th episode overall.
-The episode revolves around protagonist Jerry (Jerry Seinfeld) and his friends Elaine Benes (Julia Louis-Dreyfus) and George Costanza (Jason Alexander) waiting for a table at a Chinese restaurant, on their way to see a special one-night showing of Ed Wood's infamous science fiction feature Plan 9 from Outer Space.
-George tries to use the phone but it is constantly occupied, and Jerry recognizes a woman, but he is unsure where he has seen her before.
+"The Chinese Restaurant" is the 11th episode of the second season of the American sitcom Seinfeld, and the 16th episode overall.
+Originally aired on NBC on May 23, 1991, the episode is set entirely within a Chinese restaurant as Jerry (Jerry Seinfeld), Elaine (Julia Louis-Dreyfus), and George (Jason Alexander) wait for a table.
+George struggles to call his girlfriend, Elaine resorts to increasingly desperate stunts to sate her hunger, and Jerry's lies to get out of dinner with his uncle come back to bite him.
+They are all thwarted by the maître d' (James Hong) at every turn.

-Co-written by the series' creators Seinfeld and head writer Larry David, the episode is set in real time, without any scene breaks.
-It was the first of two episodes in which Jerry's neighbor Kramer (Michael Richards) did not appear (the other being "The Pen").
+Co-written by the series' creators Seinfeld and head writer Larry David and directed by Tom Cherones, the episode is set in real time, without any scene breaks.
+It is the first of two episodes in which Jerry's neighbor Kramer (Michael Richards) does not appear (the other being "The Pen").
 It is considered a "bottle episode", and NBC executives objected to its production and broadcast due to its lack of an involved storyline, thinking that audiences would be uninterested.
-It was not until David threatened to quit if the network forced any major changes upon the script that NBC allowed the episode to be produced, though the network postponed broadcast to near the end of season two.
+It was not until David threatened to quit if NBC forced any major changes upon the script that NBC allowed the episode to be produced, though NBC postponed broadcast to near the end of season two.
+Jason Alexander later said, "They thought this was a betrayal.
+They thought this was just sacrilege," adding, "To me, it was the defining beginning of the anarchy of Seinfeld."

-First broadcast in the United States on May 23, 1991, the episode gained a Nielsen rating of 11.7/21.
 Television critics reacted positively to "The Chinese Restaurant", widely considering it one of the show's "classic episodes".
 In 1998, a South Florida Sun-Sentinel critic wrote that the episode, along with season four's "The Contest", "broke new sitcom ground".